 If you’re looking for a quick recommendation on which social platform to choose, we would definitely advise you to give Weekdone a try.
 It’s simple, yet efficient internal communication platform for teams and weekly progress reports for managers.

-One of the most important aspects of having a good organizational communication, is to have clear, universally understood goals for your company, departments, teams, and employees.
-If everyone knows why they are doing the tasks they are doing and where the company is going, they will be more engaged and motivated.
+One of the most important aspects of having good communication in business is to have clear, universally understood goals for your company, departments, teams, and employees.
+If everyone knows why and which tasks they are doing – and where the company is going, they will be more engaged and motivated.
 Meaning, they will be more invested in their work.